softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 As you can see it's pretty simple to create an API test using these libraries, but let's take things a bit further.
 In my experience with supertest I've noticed on test failures the error message returned to the user is not the most informative.

-To see an example of this change the expect(200) in the test above to expect(201) and run you tests again.
+To see an example of this change the expect(200) in the test above to expect(201) and run your tests again.

 ```bash
 expected 201 "Created", got 200 "OK"